james-liao0918/ESI-Org/README.md

 ## Additional Information

 Feel free to explore the individual repositories of each coin or token to dive deeper into their specifications, mission, and development roadmap.
+You can check them out [here](https://github.com/orgs/ESI-Org/repositories).

 We look forward to building a transformative financial future with you!

 ---